Maesla/Traffic-Sign-Classifier/writeup_template.md

 The preprocess block consists is two steps:

 * First, I convert the image to grayscale, with the **cv2.cvtColor** method.
 * Second, I normalize the data.
-I remap the data from [0-255] to [0.1-0.9].
+I remap the data from [0-255] to [-1, 1].

-I decided this preprocessing process based on the the paper *Traffic Sign Recognition with Multi-Scale Convolutional Networks* and the Udacity lessons
+I decided this preprocessing process based on the the paper *Traffic Sign Recognition with Multi-Scale Convolutional Networks* and the Udacity lesson *Introducction to Tensor Flow.
+Chapter 23: Normalized Input and Initial Weights*.
+I normalize the input because of the float error, and because  we can have a input with zero mean and equal variance.

 [TODO meter una imagen aqui]